 Then a work-related injury changed my focus.
-Changing from the physical to the mental, I went back to my writing roots.
-And that resulted in Barbara Williams SEO.
-For over two decades, I was unwittingly doing search engine optimization, before there were search engines.
+Changing from the physical to the mental, I went from turfgrass roots back to my writing roots.
+And that grew into Barbara Williams SEO.
+For over two decades, I had been unwittingly doing search engine optimization, before there were search engines.
 Back then it was called, simply, marketing.
 Of course, that term itself has changed its meaning.
 It no longer refers to merely identifying your audience and trying to get their attention.
 Because of technology, the methods have changed, but the focus is the same: Get Discovered.

 As T. rex would advise: Adapt or die.